unrealwork/axibase-collector/jobs/docker.md

 **Name** | **Description**
 ----- | -----
-`API Version` | API version used when querying Docker Engine API.
+`API Version` | API version used when querying the Docker Engine API.
 Defaults to 'latest'. <br>Can be set to a specific version to ensure compatibility.
-`Lifecycle Event Monitoring` | Enable continuous monitoring of container lifecycle events instead of scheduled polling.
+`Lifecycle Event Monitoring` | Enables continuous monitoring of container lifecycle events instead of scheduled polling.
 `Property Interval`, minutes | Interval for refreshing detailed image and container properties.
 `Statistics Interval`, seconds | Interval at which utilization statistics from running containers are collected.
 `Process Interval`, minutes | Interval at which top process list is collected from running docker containers.
-`Excluded Processes` | List of expressions, separated by comma, to exclude matching processes (ps aux) from collection.
-The expressions support * as a wildcard.
+`Excluded Processes` | Lists processes, separated by comma, to exclude from collection.
+Expressions support the wildcard option (*).
 `Environment Tags` | List of ENV variables stored as entity tags.

 ## Prerequisites